 How Evatt works in Queensland

 The Evatt Competition has three rounds in Queensland – preliminary rounds, semi-finals and a Queensland Grand Final.
 The preliminary rounds are held in many regions around Queensland: Toowoomba, Lismore, Gold Coast, Sunshine Coast, and Brisbane.
 All regional rounds are full days of Evatt debate.
 From these regional rounds, thirty teams will be selected to attend the Semi-finals in Brisbane.
 The top 15 teams from the semi-finals go on to compete in the Queensland State Finals.
 The top 5 of those teams represent their school and their state at the National Finals in December which is held in a different capital city each year.

-Registrations are not yet open.
+Early-Bird registrations are open now!
 In 2018 Evatt rounds will start at the end of Term 2.
 Keep an eye on our Facebook page or this website to stay up to date.

 HOW TO PREPARE?